Codecademy/docs/content/python/concepts/strings/terms/zfill/zfill.md

 ---
 Title: '.zfill()'
-Description: 'Takes an int and returns a copy of the string with a number of zeros preppended as a prefix , i.e "no. of zeros" + string.'
+Description: 'Returns a string with zeros padding the left side based on the integer given.'
 Subjects:
   - 'Data Science'
   - 'Computer Science'